zDevelopers/ImageOnMap/README.md

 ImageOnMap
 ==========

-Repo for ImageOnMap, a bukkit plugin
+Repo for ImageOnMap, a bukkit plugin.

 ## Features